piyalidas10/Angular-Interview-Questions/README.md

 | --- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | 82   |  What are Services in Angular? <br><br> Services helps us to share common business logic, data and functions with different components of an Angular application.
 They are implemented through dependency injection.
+| 83   |  How you will test one service inside another service?
+To test a service, you set the providers metadata property with an array of the services that you'll test or mock. content_copy let service: ValueService; beforeEach(() => { TestBed. configureTestingModule({ providers: [ValueService] }); }); Then inject it inside a test by calling TestBed.
+| 84   |  What is TestBed? <br><br> TestBed is the primary api for writing unit tests for Angular applications and libraries.
+                    TestBed.configureTestingModule({
+                          declarations: [LoginComponent],
+                          providers: [AuthService]
+                       });
+                       // create component and test fixture
+                        fixture = TestBed.createComponent(LoginComponent); (2)

+                        // get test component from the fixture component = fixture.componentInstance; (3)

+                        // UserService provided to the TestBed
+                        authService = TestBed.get(AuthService); (4)

+          i) A fixture is a wrapper for a component and its template. ii) We create an instance of a component fixture through the TestBed, this injects the AuthService into the component constructor. iii) We can find the actual component from the componentInstance on the fixture. iv) We can get resolve dependencies using the TestBed injector by using the get function.